sealfur/sealfur-com/src/posts/20240116-Stewart-Lee.md

 To be honest, you've entirely forgotten about the magic he weaved with the noodles just moments before, until he pulls them out of the water, bangs the strainer and you see them jump a little before they're also in the wok.

 A few seconds later, it's all in front of you in a bowl.
-The smell hits you, you stick your chopsticks in, bring the noodles to your mouth and that's when it all comes together for you; appreciating what he's done but not really understanding how anyone could have done all of that right in front of you without you preëmpting the outcome.
+The smell hits you, you stick your chopsticks in, bring the noodles to your mouth and that's when it all comes together for you; appreciating what he's done but not really understanding how anyone could have done all of that right before your eyes without you preëmpting the outcome.